klupsky/cocktails/README.md

 ## Design

-this application is responsive for all screen sizes. the design, illustrations and css-styling were created and executed by myself.
+this application is **responsive** for all screen sizes.

+the design, illustrations and css-styling were created and executed by myself.

+in case you are interested, view my figma design board: https://bit.ly/3ojmePc

 ## Technologies used